openmicroanatomy/qupath-edu-extension/CONTRIBUTING.md

 # Setting up your development environment

-If you wish to run QuPath with the latest version of the extension and/or use any debugging tools provided by your IDE, then follow these instructions.
+If you wish to run the development version of the extension and/or use any debugging tools provided by your IDE, then follow these instructions.

+**These instructions are written for IntelliJ and may differ slightly for other editors.**

-1. Download the JavaFX SDK from here [https://gluonhq.com/products/javafx/](https://gluonhq.com/products/javafx/)
+1. Download the JavaFX 17.0.2 SDK from here [https://gluonhq.com/products/javafx/](https://gluonhq.com/products/javafx/) and extract it
 2. Add the following to your **Run/Debug Configuration**:

 **Main class:** `qupath.lib.gui.QuPathApp`